Steve Marriott: Later years

+Packet of Three: 1984–1986

 Accepting that his marriage was over, Marriott moved back to the UK.
 With no home and no money, he stayed in the spare bedroom of his sister Kay's house.
 Marriott formed Packet of Three, again playing the pub circuit.
 He insisted on being paid for each gig in cash as the Inland Revenue were still pursuing him for back taxes.
-In January 1985, Aura Records released Steve Marriott Live at Dingwalls 6.7.84.
+In 1984, Aura Records released Packet of Three (1984), it was later reissued as Steve Marriott Live at Dingwalls 6.7.84.
 Marriott contacted longtime friend Manon Piercey, and they quickly developed a close relationship and rented a house together.
 Piercey gave birth to daughter Mollie Mae on 3 May 1985.
 With Piercey's help, Marriott reduced his excessive drink and drug habits.
 His sister Kay said: "Steve would say, I'm not drinking any more, and he'd stop, six weeks, two months, he was very strong willed; if he wanted to, he could".
 In 1985 Marriott was still touring with Packet of Three playing Canada, the US and Europe.

-During Live Aid in 1985, London-based Phoenix Modernist Society joined mod revival bands such as the Lambrettas and Purple Hearts, with 1960s stars such as Chris Farlowe and PP Arnold and 80s mod singers Eleanor Rigby & Martin Burton of The Gents.
+During Live Aid in 1985, London-based Phoenix Modernist Society joined mod revival bands such as the Lambrettas and Purple Hearts, with 1960s stars such as Chris Farlowe and PP Arnold and '80s mod singers Eleanor Rigby and Martin Burton of The Gents.
 Together they cut a version of "All or Nothing" for Band Aid Trust.
 Kenny Lynch persuaded Marriott to get involved, and the single was released under the collective name the Spectrum.

 In 1985, Marriott ended his relationship with Piercey when he met Toni Poulton at a Packet of Three gig.

 Due to his financial situation, Marriott jokingly later renamed the group Steve Marriott and the Official Receivers.
 In the mid-1980s Marriott and Poulton moved to a rented cottage in the small village of Arkesden.
 The 16th century cottage was also used for location shots for the home of the title character in the BBC's long-running television series Lovejoy, starring Ian McShane.
 Marriott became well-known locally, often popping into the pub opposite his home to buy bottles of brandy and borrowing glasses.
 He once turned up wearing trainers and a dressing gown and became something of an eccentric figure, playing pranks, particularly on the owner of the pub.